Connecting Out-of-School Professionals since 2022.

 The vibe was nothing short of electric.
 There was a real buzz.
 A sense of change.
 Connectivity with like-minded people.
 Shared problem solving.
 It was a day that everyone present will not forget.

-Remember When The Sector was Forgotten?
+Remember When the Sector was Forgotten?

 The theme for the first conference was ‘Bringing the Forgotten Sector Together’.
 The sector felt overlooked.
 It was the poor relation to Early Years.
 It felt under-appreciated by parents.
 The first conference presented one of the first opportunities the sector had to connect face-to-face with the Department for Education (DfE).

-Building Sustainable Futures
+Creating Sustainable Futures